 and its casinos.
 The most significant feature, however, is the forum - a message board where

 interested people can discuss a variety of gambling related topics.
-(As a prolific contributor, I
+I quickly became one of the top posters,

 One of the members of the forum, Dan Lubin, aka PaiGowDan, talked about the Pai Gow Poker

-variant he invented (EZ Pai Gow).
+variant he invented, called EZ Pai Gow.
 I asked him about the process and he provided an insider's look,

 as well as some advice for getting an idea patented, and in a casino.
 The most significant tidbit